 The priest adds that Catholics “do not name angels and do not take angels who are not mentioned in Scripture.”

-“It is good for us to stay with what God has given us–with what the Holy Spirit has inspired in the writings of Sacred Scripture, and we just do not know about the inspiration of these other books like Esdras.”
+“It is good for us to stay with what God has given us–with what the Holy Spirit has inspired in the writings of Sacred Scripture, and we just do not know about the inspiration of these other books like Esdras," Father Pacwa explains.

-“So we will stick with the angels we do know – St. Raphael, St. Gabriel, and St. Michael.”
+“So we will stick with the angels we do know – Saint Raphael, Saint Gabriel, and Saint Michael.”

-However, he says if we desire to pray to an angel, he encourages the St. Michael prayer.
+However, he says if we desire to pray to an angel, he encourages the Saint Michael prayer.